 The themes of the pieces included here are, for the most part, apocalyptic, a catalogue of the ills of man and how they are impacting on the world around him.
 But each of the eight songs are beautifully crafted and performed.

 A pacy rhythm begins Nonabahza And The Rainbow, that pays homage to Native Indian culture through tasteful keyboards, glorious guitar and lovely orchestration.
-It is full of interesting twists and turns, alighting on a strong Eastern sounding passage, piping clarinet and a penetrating guitar solo.
+It is full of interesting twists and turns, alighting on a strong Eastern sounding passage, piping soprano saxophone and a penetrating guitar solo.

 Long Time, Shadow Falls has a slightly lighter, airier feel to it, bringing us into the heart of the Kalahari Desert to take the part of the animals against the poachers lyrically.
 The track's initial lilting melody intensifies through dramatic keys before a jazzy guitar and funky organ kick in and propel it into an entirely new direction.
 Manning's vocals sound like a choral ensemble and just for good measure, a guitar solo by Luke Machin gives it another dimension.